jellyfin/jellyfin.org/docs/general/post-install/networking/index.md

 ### External Access

-Since Jellyfin is entirely self hosted, the server will have to be made accessible from the Internet manualy.
+Since Jellyfin is entirely self-hosted, you must manually expose it to the internet.
-To do that there will have to be some way to access the http(s) port remotely.
+To do so, you need a method to access the HTTP(S) ports remotely.
-Autodiscovery services will only work locally and should not be made accessible externaly.
+Automatic discovery only works locally and should not be exposed externally

 To access a server remotely there will need to be a way to find it or its network on the internet.
 This can be done through the public IP Address of the Device or for IPv6 the Server's directly.